vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 Each promise can be in one of the following states:

 - **settled**: Promise is finished, either fulfilled or rejected
-- **rejected**: The action was not succesfull, promise failed `catch` function is was called if present.
+- **rejected**: The action was not successful, promise failed `catch` function is was called if present.
 The promise is finished.
-- **fulfilled**: Promise action was succesfull, `then` function was called.
+- **fulfilled**: Promise action was successful, `then` function was called.
 The promise is finished.
 - **pending**: The promise is not finished, still in progress.

 ## Creating promises